LukeStampfli/EmbeddedFPSExample/docs-src/guide/multiplayer-gameplay.md

     private List<PlayerDespawnData> despawnDatas = new List<PlayerDespawnData>(4);
 ```

-Now lets create a function to react on a GameJoinRequest from a client:
+Now let's create a function to react on a GameJoinRequest from a client:
 ```csharp
    public void JoinPlayerToGame(ClientConnection clientConnection)
     {